 Image technical evaluation

-- the TMJ closest to the image receptor should be clearly demonstrated without the superimposition of the opposite TMJ.
+- the temporomandibular joint closest to the image receptor should be clearly demonstrated without the superimposition of the opposite temporomandibular joint.

 - joint is central on the radiograph

 - a radiolucent support such as a sponge can be used to help the head maintain position

 - this projection can be performed prone, in patients that cannot stand unsupported this will increase patient stability

 - 1. Ferreira LA, Grossmann E, Januzzi E, Paula MVQd, Carvalho ACP.
 Diagnosis of temporomandibular joint disorders: indication of imaging exams.
 Brazilian Journal of Otorhinolaryngology.
 2016;82:341-52.